Homemade dog treats are fun to make, fun for your dog to eat, and often surprisingly simple to assemble.

 Easy Homemade Dog Treats

-Easy homemade dog treat recipes are fab.
+These easy homemade dog treat recipes are fab.
 You can get that warm glowing feeling of having made something yourself, but without spending the entire afternoon slaving away.

 Sweet Potato Fries For Dogs From Beagles & Bargains